-On September 19, 2019, the additional exploration period of the Llanos 34 Block E&P contract ended (the E&P contract provides a 1-year Evaluation Program after a discovery declaration).
-As of the date of this annual report, the Guaco Evaluation Program is still ongoing.
-The Llanos 34 Block E&P contract also provides a 24-year exploitation period for each production area, beginning on the date of a commercial declaration.
+Llanos 34 Block E&P contract.
+On March 13, 2009, the E&P contract was awarded to Unión Temporal Llanos 34, currently integrated by GeoPark Colombia S.A.S. with 45%, and Verano Limited with 55% working interest.
+The Llanos 34 Block E&P contract provides a 24-year exploitation period for each production area, beginning on the date of a commercial declaration.
 The exploitation period may be extended for periods of up to 10 years at a time if certain conditions are met and subject to ANH approval.
-As of the date of this annual report there are production areas for the Max, Túa, Tarotaro, Tigana, Jacana, Chachalaca, Tilo, Chiricoca and Jacamar fields.
+As of the date of this annual report there are production areas for the Max, Túa, Tarotaro, Tigana, Jacana, Chachalaca, Tilo, Chiricoca, Jacamar and Guaco fields.

 Pursuant to the Llanos 34 Block E&P contract and applicable law, we are required to pay a royalty to the ANH based on hydrocarbons produced in the Llanos 34 Block.
-See Note 33.1 to our Consolidated Financial Statements.

 Additionally, we are required to pay a subsoil use fee to the ANH.
 The ANH also has the right to receive an additional fee when prices for oil or gas, as the case may be, exceed the prices set forth in the Llanos 34 Block E&P contract.
 The ANH also has an additional economic right equivalent to 1% of production, net of royalties.
 In accordance with the Llanos 34 Block E&P contract, when the accumulated production of each field, including the royalties' volume, exceeds 5 million barrels and the WTI exceeds a defined base price, the Company should deliver to ANH a share of the production net of royalties in accordance with an established formula.
 See Note 33.1 to our Consolidated Financial Statements.

 Llanos 32 Block.
 We have a 12.5% working interest in the Llanos 32 Block.
 Verano Energy is the operator of this block and has an 87.5% working interest.
-On February 20, 2022, the exploratory period ended.
-Economic rights to the ANH are similar to Llanos 34 Block's.
+Economic rights to the ANH are similar to those under the Llanos 34 Block.

 Abanico Block.
 In October 1996, Ecopetrol and Explotaciones CMS Nomeco Inc. entered into the Abanico Block association contract.
-Pacific Rubiales Energy is the operator of, and has a 100% working interest in, the Abanico Block.
-We do not maintain a direct working interest in the Abanico Block, but rather have a 10% economic interest in the net revenues from the block pursuant to a joint operating agreement initially entered into with Kappa Resources Colombia Limited (now Pacific, who subsequently assigned its participation interest to Cespa de Colombia S.A., who then assigned the interest to Explotaciones CMS Oil & Gas), Maral Finance Corporation and Getionar S.A.
+Frontera Energy Colombia Corp is the operator of, and has a 100% working interest in, the Abanico Block.
+We do not maintain a direct working interest in the Abanico Block, but rather have a 10% economic interest in the net revenues from the block pursuant to a joint operating agreement initially entered into with Kappa Resources Colombia Limited (now Frontera, who subsequently assigned its participation interest to Cepsa Colombia S.A., who then assigned the interest to Explotaciones CMS Oil & Gas), Maral Finance Corporation and Getionar S.A.